 Zafer Ornek (PhD student, School of Business and Management, QMUL) is researching the relationship between the role of labour in the vehicle manufacturing sector and just transition to a low carbon economy, with a focus on the shift to electric vehicle production in Germany.

-Dr Shreya Sinha (School of Business and Management, QMUL) is a Lecturer in Business and Society.
+Dr Shreya Sinha (School of Business and Management, QMUL) is co-Director of the Centre.
 She is a political economist studying agrarian capital, the politics of agricultural markets and rural labour relations, as well as the environmental dimensions of agrarian change.
 Her work is focused on India, while being in conversation with other regions of the Global South, and is deeply historically-informed.
 Shreya has published in journals such as World Development, Journal of Agrarian Change, Geoforum and Third World Quarterly.

 Dr Jessica Sklair (School of Business and Management and Institute for the Humanities and Social Sciences, QMUL) has a background in anthropology and development studies.
 Her research focuses principally on Brazil and explores three main themes: elite and corporate philanthropy and the changing role of the private sector in international development; wealth elites, inheritance and family business succession processes, and research methodologies for studying elites.
 Jessica's most recent work looks at processes of financialisation and the emergence of new 'social finance' technologies in the development sector.
 Her monograph Brazilian Elites and their Philanthropy: Wealth at the Service of Development was published by Routledge in 2022.